Census says state residents paying more taxes

-The finding is reflected in U.S. Census Bureau figures released Wednesday comparing 1998 with 1999.
+The finding is reflected in U-S Census Bureau figures released today comparing 1998 with 1999.

-Oklahoma lags behind the national average based on per capita taxes, but the state collected more as a percentage of personal income.
+Oklahoma lags behind the national average based on per capita taxes.

-A contributing factor is the difference in wages from new jobs created compared to higher-paying jobs lost in the 1980s oil bust, Ashley said.
+Ashley says a contributing factor is the difference in wages for new jobs created compared with higher-paying jobs lost in the 1980s oil bust.